-Class A, Class C, Class R, Institutional Class, I-2, I-3 and Administrative Class shares of the Funds are offered in this prospectus.
+Institutional Class, Administrative Class, Class A and Class R shares of the Funds are offered in this prospectus.
 Each share class represents an investment in the same Fund, but each class has its own expense structure and arrangements for shareholder services or distribution, which allows you to choose the class that best fits your situation and eligibility requirements.

 The class of shares that is best for you depends upon a number of factors, including the amount and the intended length of your investment, the expenses borne by each class, which are detailed in the fee table and example at the front of this prospectus, any initial sales charge or contingent deferred sales charge ("CDSC") applicable to a class and whether you qualify for any reduction or waiver of sales charges, and the availability of the share class for purchase by you.
 Certain classes have higher expenses than other classes, which may lower the return on your investment when compared to a less expensive class.
-Individual investors can generally invest in Class A and Class C shares.
-Class C shares of each Fund will automatically convert into Class A shares of the same Fund after they have been held for eight years.
-In addition, any Class C shares held in Orphaned Accounts (as defined below) will automatically convert into Class A shares of the same Fund.
-Certain shareholder accounts are maintained with the Trust's Transfer Agent and list a broker-dealer of record ("Prior Broker-Dealer of Record") other than the Distributor, and if, subsequently, such Prior Broker-Dealer of Record resigns from the account resulting in such account being held directly with the Trust and the Distributor becoming the default dealer of record for such account, then such account would be referred to as an "Orphaned Account."
-These automatic conversions will be executed without any sales charge, fee or other charge.
-After such a conversion takes place, the shares will be subject to all features and expenses of Class A shares.
-Only certain investors may purchase Institutional Class, I-2, I-3, Administrative Class and Class R shares.
+Individual investors can generally invest in Class A shares.
+Only certain investors may purchase Institutional Class, Administrative Class and Class R shares.